 The vehicle maximum load on the tire must not exceed the load carrying capacity of the tire on your vehicle.
-You will not exceed the tire's load carrying capacity if you adhere to the loading conditions, tire size, and cold tire inflation pressures specified on the "Tire and Loading Information" placard and in the "Vehicle Loading" section of this manual
+You will not exceed the tire's load carrying capacity if you adhere to the loading conditions, tire size, and cold tire inflation pressures specified on the Tire and Loading Information placard and in the "Vehicle Loading" section of this manual.

-NOTE: Under a maximum loaded vehicle condition. gross axle weight ratings (GAWR's) for the front and rear axles must not be exceeded.
-For further information on GAWR's, vehicle loading, and trailer towing, refer to the "Vehicle Loading" section of this manual.
+NOTE: Under a maximum loaded vehicle condition. gross axle weight ratings (GAWRs) for the front and rear axles must not be exceeded.
+For further information on GAWRs, vehicle loading, and trailer towing, refer to "Vehicle Loading" in this section.